EXPLAIN PLAN

 Explained object

-The following three objects can be explained.
+The following object types can be explained.

 Explained object Description